Do you pierce with a needle or a piercing gun?

 How do I know if my piercing is healed?

+There are a few signs that a piercing is healed.
 This can be very hard to know for sure.
 But, if it’s no longer tender, pinkish in the area, swollen or discharging/forming scabs - it can be indications that your piercing is all healed.

 When can I change or stretch my piercing?

+You can change it as soon as your piercing is healed.
 Let it heal completely before you change the jewelry (as long as we don’t talk about oral piercings – these can preferably be changed earlier after the initial swelling).

 When it comes to stretching the piercing, it is best that it first and foremost heals completely, but then it should preferably get additional time to mature and strengthen before it is ready to be stretched.
 Be patient with your new piercing.
 It pays off!

 I’ve got a bump on my piercing.
 What should I do?

 There are ways to get rid of the dreaded bump.
 Most likely you have got a hypertrophic scar tissue developed on your piercing.
 It could also be a local minor infection, like an abscess.
 Please come by or send me pictures for advice here to know what we are dealing with.